Guwl23/Grupp-7/README.md

 []U.S 4.5 - As a user, I want to change my default city and weather parameter, so they are automatically selected when I start the device.

 []U.S 4.6 - As a user, I want the microcontroller to store my default settings so that they are retained even after a restart.

+[x]U.S 5.1 - As a user, I want to access a menu option and screen to view the weather forecast for all of Sweden.

+[x]U.S 5.2 - As a user, I want to see the forecast for each administrative area of Sweden (“Landskap”) on a map, with: o Color-coded temperature zones. o Weather symbols for each area. o A looped animation displaying the hourly forecast for the next 24 hours.